 Cirencester history festival

-25 October – 2 November ’25
+24 October – 2 November ’25

 ‘Welcome to Cirencester History Festival!
-After last year’s roaring success we’ll be back this October half term with another terrific programme of local, national and global history, reaching out to the curious of every age with stimulating talks and lectures, family events and community activities.
-It will be another inspiring week and we can’t wait to see you in the historic Capital of the Cotswolds this October half term!’
+After last year’s roaring success we are back with another terrific programme of local, national and global history, reaching out to the curious of every age with stimulating talks and lectures, family events and community activities.

 Dame Fiona Reynolds